Restore your silhouette with a Tummy Tuck!

 What can you expect from a tummy tuck?

-Quite soon after surgery, you will see a noticeable difference in the shape of your body.
+Quite soon after surgery, you can see a noticeable difference in the shape of your body *.
 Many people find that their firmer, flatter abdomen boosts their confidence and makes them look more attractive in clothing, provided you resume exercise and proper diet.

 As the months pass, your incision line will continue to fade; however, it’s important to remember that your scar will be permanent.
 Many patients view this scar as a small tradeoff for their firmer, sleeker appearance.

-Tummy tuck produces long-lasting results [*].
-Unless you gain or lose a significant amount of weight, you can expect to retain your new shape for many years.
 Over time, gravity and aging may cause your skin to loosen somewhat.
-If this occurs, your Lift Laser and Body tummy tuck surgeon may suggest additional treatment for restoring a more youthful abdominal contour.
+If this occurs, your Lift Body Center tummy tuck surgeon may suggest additional treatment for restoring a more youthful abdominal contour.